SyncfusionExamples/customize-calendar-header-xamarin-android/README.md

-# maui-kanban-examples
+# Customize-calendar-header-xamarin-android

-This repository contains the samples that demonstrate the functionalities of [Xamarin Android (SfCalendar)](https://help.syncfusion.com/xamarin-android/sfcalendar/getting-started) control.
+This repository contains the sample that demonstrate the customization of calendar header in [Xamarin Android (SfCalendar)](https://help.syncfusion.com/xamarin-android/sfcalendar/getting-started) control.

 ## Syncfusion controls: